IrenejMarc/d-libldap/README.md

 ## Building
 As with every other dub project out there, just run `dub` inside the project's directory.
 If you're using an IDE, you're on your own.

+Will later be turned into a library project.
+Just a program while initial development is still ongoing.

 ## Current features
  - A simple wrapper around the ldap struct
    - All it can do right now is connect and bind